A Washington Post Editor's "Inappropriate" Tweet Is Fanning the Culture Wars Inside the Paper

 Others named in Sonmez’s lawsuit have been since been promoted as well, including Cameron Barr, who was one of the Post‘s managing editors and in October was named Buzbee’s second-in-command.
 Barr and Steven Ginsberg, who was national editor and Sonmez’s boss, both applied for the executive editor gig but lost out to Buzbee.
 Last week the Post named Ginsberg one of its managing editors.
 Tracy Grant, the managing editor for standards who was also named in Sonmez’s suit, “requested a return to writing,” Buzbee wrote in a memo this past October.

 So!
 Given this significant volume of backstory, why on earth would Montgomery stir the pot with, of all things, a tweet that criticized a non-Post journalist’s article, which involved allegations of sexual assault?
 Montgomery apparently thought better of her original post the next day; she wrote at lunchtime Saturday that she’d deleted the tweet and “did not intend to question the validity” of the accusations against Roethlisberger.
-Montgomery said she “has been sexually assaulted myself” and “deeply regret my poorly-framed tweet.”
+Montgomery wrote that she “has been sexually assaulted myself” and “deeply regret my poorly-framed tweet.”
+(Montgomery has since locked her account.)

-Last night, I deleted a Tweet criticizing a column about Steelers QB Ben Roethlisberger.
-To be clear: Roethlisberger was credibly accused twice of sexual assault.
-I did not intend to question the validity of those allegations.
-1/2

-In an email, Post spokesperson Kristine Coratti Kelly says that Montgomery’s “tweet was inappropriate, and the issue has been addressed internally.”
+In an email, Post spokesperson Kristine Coratti Kelly writes that Montgomery’s “tweet was inappropriate, and the issue has been addressed internally.”
 The paper’s social media policy will be updated once the Post hires a new standards editor, she writes, “and will be done with staff input.”
-Sonmez declined to comment to Washingtonian.
+Sonmez declined to comment to Washingtonian, but she posted this thread over the weekend:

+I am choosing to stay at the Post and fight for change because I believe this storied institution, one of the country’s top newspapers, needs to do better.
+Employees and readers deserve a Post where survivors can be free from fear that their trauma will be used against them.
+2/x

+On Monday the Post‘s Guild sent a note to members that called Montgomery’s tweet “unacceptable, irresponsible and harmful” and said the union’s leadership has “asked the masthead to address this incident with staff and take concrete steps to make sure survivors feel safe and not silenced.”
+The note also encourages Post employees to ask Buzbee about the incident.

-In a memo sent to staffers Monday, Buzbee announced three town halls to be held on Zoom on Tuesday and Wednesday of this week to discuss “news goals for 2022, ambitions for the future, how we hope to keep staff/team communication strong in the continued pandemic, and anything else you want to discuss.”
+As it happens, in a separate memo sent to staffers Monday, Buzbee announced three town halls to be held on Zoom on Tuesday and Wednesday of this week to discuss “news goals for 2022, ambitions for the future, how we hope to keep staff/team communication strong in the continued pandemic, and anything else you want to discuss.”
 There will be time for questions during the meetings, Buzbee writes.
 It seems likely that Montgomery’s tweet may come up.